-Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$558,080,044.
-Also approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$480,609,419.
+Approximately 100% of the Residential property (9,335 of 9,335) in Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$207,940,361.
+Also, approximately 100% of the Commercial, Industrial, Agricultural, Religious/Non-Profit, Government, Education and Utility properties (2,576 of 2,576) in Pierce County (which includes those property types in the Cities of Blackshear, Offerman, and Patterson) may be affected, with a total value of \$283,130,785.
+Due to the lack of data broken down by jurisdiction, it was not possible to obtain these data at the jurisdictional level, so the estimates provided are for Pierce County including all the cities.
 The values are based on the most recent available tax roll data for Pierce County and the Cities of Blackshear, Offerman, and Patterson, provided by the Pierce County Tax Assessor's Office.

-According to the inventory database reports and maps, all of the 103 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps contained in Appendix A).
-The total value of these Critical Facilities is \$457,984,494, plus a content value of \$15,510,623.
+According to the inventory database reports and maps, all of the 144 Critical Facilities and Infrastructure for Pierce County (including the Cities of Blackshear, Offerman, and Patterson) may be affected by this hazard (see GMIS Critical Facilities Inventory Database Reports contained in Appendix F and Maps contained in Appendix A).
+The total value of these Critical Facilities is \$496,477,354.